 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area invites interested persons to apply for membership on the Alachua County Transportation Disadvantaged Coordinating Board.
-The Transportation Disadvantaged Coordinating Board is an advisory Board that oversees the provision of public transportation services to disadvantaged citizens in Alachua County.
+The Transportation Disadvantaged Coordinating Board is an advisory Board that oversees the provision of transportation services for older adults, persons with disabilities and persons with low income.

-These are volunteer positions to serve as a Citizen Advocate, Elderly Representative and Private Transportation Industry Representative.
+These are volunteer positions.
 Applicants must be residents of Alachua County.